As a matter of stern fact, it is a horrible piece of cowardice for one nation to try murdering another just to see which one gets its way first.

 The novel ends, as one rather expected it would from the very early pages, in a tear-jerking death, accompanied by implausible coincidence.
 Interestingly, however, the moment of absolute courage that one also expects does not materialize.
 Boy does not earn his redemption – though it is bestowed upon him through grace.

 Given that this – like AEW Mason’s most famous novel – was written during the patriotic fervour of the Boer War, it is notable that there is no endorsement of honour or glory on the battlefield.
-As they await the first casualties from the Battle of Colenso in 1899, a nurse (who is the noble and beautiful niece of Major Desmond) and a surgeon reflect on the conflict.
+As they await the first casualties from the Battle of Colenso in 1899, a nurse (who is the noble and beautiful niece of Major Desmond) talks with a surgeon about the conflict.
 ‘If the politicians who work up wars could only realize the true horror of bloodshed they would surely be more careful!’ she reflects, and he can only agree:

 The proper way for civilized nations to behave in a difficulty is to submit to peaceful arbitration.
 War – especially nowadays – is a mere slaughter-house, and the soldiers are the poor sheep led to the shambles.
 The real nature of the thing is covered up under flying flags and the shout of patriotism, but, as a matter of stern fact, it is a horrible piece of cowardice for one nation to try murdering another just to see which one gets its way first.